paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 #### Inverse

-Calling `Inverse` changed the direction of rotation.
-If you rotate a quaternion then rotate it again using the inverse then you get back the original quaternion.
+`Inverse` changes rotation direction.
+If you rotate a quaternion and rotate back again using the inverse you get back the original quaternion.

 ```c#
 // C ...